oemd001/AutoEV/README.md

 # How can I be a part of this project?
 1. Sweet!
 Email Kenneth <a href="mailto:kenneth.chen@biola.edu">kenneth.chen@biola.edu</a> and we'll let you know how you can contribute towards this project.

-Note: <em> If you just downloaded this repo and is pushing/pulling for the first time, you might need to type <code> git pull origin master </code> to pull and <code> git push -u origin master </code> for it to work.
-After that, you won't need to type in the <code> origin master</code> portion. </em>

 # Questions?
 Want to learn more?
 Should you have any questions regarding this project, please don't hesitate to conact Kenneth at <a href="mailto:kenneth.chen@biola.edu">kenneth.chen@biola.edu</a>